 The remainder of this paper proceeds as follows.
 Section 2 describes the setting and data.
 Section 3 evaluates the impact of testing on the quality of hires.
-Section 4.1 presents a model of hiring with both hard and soft signals of quality.
-Section 4 evaluates the role of discretion in test adoption.
-Section 5 concludes.
+Section 4 presents a model of hiring with both hard and soft signals of quality and derives the empirical diagnostic for whether firms should limit managerial discretion by relying more on hard signals.
+Section 5 applies the diagnostic to our empirical setting.
+Section 6 concludes.